tanyaweaver/python-dev-accelerator/source/assignments/http_server_1.rst

 Tasks
 =====

-Create a new repository called 'http-server' in GitHub for this work.
-Make sure it contains an appropriate license and .gitignore file.
+Use your 'http-server' repository in GitHub for this work.
 Make a branch "step1" from master to do your work for this assignment.

 * Implement a function called response_ok that will return a well formed HTTP "200 OK" response as a byte string suitable for transmission through a